chricken/chfiledb/Readme.md

 Parameter
 - **DBPath** Absolute operating system path, where your databases will be stored.

+Returning object contains:
+- **status** The status of the operation

 ```
 import chfiledb from 'chfiledb';
 chfiledb.init({ DBPath: 'C:/Users/alfa/Desktop/data' }).then(